nasa-jpl/autoRIFT/README.md

 **For modular use:**

-* In Python environment, type the following to import the "autorift" module and initialize the "autorift" object
+* In Python environment, type the following to import the "autoRIFT" module and initialize the "autoRIFT" object

+_With ISCE:_

        import isce
-       from components.contrib.geoAutorift.autorift.Autorift import Autorift
+       from contrib.geo_autoRIFT.autoRIFT import autoRIFT_ISCE
-       obj = Autorift()
+       obj = autoRIFT_ISCE()
        obj.configure()

+_Standalone:_

+       from autoRIFT import autoRIFT
+       obj = autoRIFT()

-* The "autorift" object has several inputs that have to be assigned (listed below; can also be obtained by referring to "testAutorift.py"):
+* The "autoRIFT" object has several inputs that have to be assigned (listed below; can also be obtained by referring to "testautoRIFT.py"):

        ------------------input------------------
        I1:                  reference image (extracted image patches defined as "source")